jwjohnson314/linear-algebra-book/_build/html/_sources/intro.md

 ## Errors/Typos/Omissions

 If you spot an error or a typo please let me know!
-You can send me an email at jeremiah.johnson@unh.edu or submit a pull request.
+You can open an issue using the link in the dropdown menu accessed via the GitHub icon at the top of the page.
 Do you have a topic you'd like to see included, or see a topic whose treatment you'd like to modify?
 Submit a pull request and I'll consider incorporating it.

 ## Donations